 The Odakyu Group undertakes continuous capital expenditures in its railway business and each of its other businesses.
 These expenditures aim mainly to provide comfortable and speedy railway services and enhance the attractiveness of areas along the Odakyu lines.

-We also take an active approach to implement appropriate safety measures to prevent accidents.
-In the fiscal year ended March 31, 2015, capital expenditures including the investment amount in intangible assets amounted to $\S54,612$ million, up 16.4% from the previous fiscal year.
+We also take an active approach to implement appropriate safety measures and prevent accidents.
+In the fiscal year ended March 31, 2016, capital expenditures including the investment amount in intangible assets amounted to ¥59,620 million, up 9.2% from the previous fiscal year.

-Capital expenditures in the Transportation segment totaled ¥31,130 million, which was used primarily for railway operations.
-To further enhance the safety of train operation, we invested ¥4,533 million, primarily for construction to introduce the new train control system D-ATS-P. We also launched the construction of multiple double tracks between Higashi-Kitazawa and Izumi-Tamagawa stations to maximize the effects of the augmented passenger-carrying capacity.
-The project was allocated ¥3,991 million, including ¥3,390 million for a Japan Railway Construction, Transport and Technology Agency project.
+Capital expenditures in the Transportation segment totaled ¥36,957 million, which was used primarily for railway operations.
+To maximize the effects of our augmented passenger-carrying capacity, we launched the construction of multiple double tracks between Higashi-Kitazawa and Izumi-Tamagawa stations.
+The project received ¥4,595 million, including ¥3,294 million for a Japan Railway Construction, Transport and Technology Agency project.
+We also invested ¥2,382 million for introduction of additional new limited express cars and related construction works.

-In the Merchandising segment, the Group invested ¥6,731 million, primarily to renovate existing stores and construct new locations.
-Major project is the renovation of underground grocery stores (¥4,094 million) at the Machida store of Odakyu Department Store Co., Ltd.
+In the Merchandising segment, the Group invested ¥4,240 million, primarily to renovate existing stores and construct new locations.

-The Real Estate segment spent ¥12,375 million, mainly for the construction of new buildings for lease and refurbishing of existing ones.
-Major project is the Company's construction of a compound rental complex (¥2,892 million) at Ebina Station.
+The Real Estate segment spent ¥13,075 million, mainly for the construction of new buildings for lease and refurbishiment of existing ones and the acquisition of Hotel Kanra Kyoto as well as adjacent educational facilities by the Company.

-The Other Businesses segment was allocated ¥4,376 million, primarily for the renovation of the guest rooms and others (¥602 million) at the Odakyu Hotel De Yama operated by Odakyu Resort Co., Ltd.
+The Other Businesses segment was allocated ¥5,348 million, primarily for the renovation of guest rooms at the Odakyu Hotel Century Sagami-Ono and the Odakyu Hotel De Yama, both of which are operated by Odakyu Resort Co., Ltd.

 The Group takes a comprehensive view of the market environment and interest rate changes before selectively determining fundraising methods for capital investment in its railway business.
 These include the use of funding schemes from the Development Bank of Japan Inc. as well as the issuance of corporate bonds and borrowing from private-sector financial institutions.
 For the construction of multiple double tracks currently in progress, the Company utilizes public subsidy programs, such as the Special Reserve for the Expansion of Railway Transport Facilities and the Private Railway Method from the Japan Railway Construction, Transport and Technology Agency.

 To boost the efficiency of fundraising across the board, the Group has introduced a cash management system (CMS).
-When funds are needed over the short term due to cash flow fluctuations, the Group uses its internal CMS funds to the greatest extent possible and also issues commercial paper.
+When funds are needed over the short term due to cash flow fluctuations, the Group uses its internal CMS funds to the greatest possible extent and also issues commercial paper.